eosnetworkfoundation/product/transactions/read-only/memory.md

 takes a module as an input and skips parsing.

-To resolve the issue of potential multiple threads modifying the same global stored in the module, globals storage is moved out to the end of linear memory.
-Protection will be put into place to prevent this section is accessed by contract code.
+To resolve the issue of potential multiple threads modifying the same global stored in the module, globals are moved out of module and placed in execution context.

 Functions `set_global` and `get_global` in `execution_context.hpp`, `emit_get_global` and `emit_set_global` in `x86_64.hpp` will
-be modified to access globals in linear memory.
+be modified to access globals in execution context.

 ```mermaid
 flowchart TD